 When it comes to marketing, two schools of thought have been fighting for the last 100 years.
 First one is called brand marketing.
 It’s best defined by the old adage:

 “I know that half of my marketing works.
 I just don’t know which half.”

 Big companies are putting millions of dollars into marketing campaigns all over the world.
 Part of it is working.
 But which part?

 Enter direct marketing.
 The second school of thought.
 This approach was essential in building international brands like Colgate-Palmolive or Goodyear Tire Company and many others in Fortune 500.
 Even David Ogilvy’s secret to success in brand marketing was actually based on direct marketing principles.
 So what are they?

-Surprisingly, it’s all based on the scientific method – the best problem solving technique ever invented.
+Surprisingly, it’s all based on the scientific method – the best problem-solving technique ever invented.
 It is the backbone of all the innovations and cool technology you see around the world.
-Without this method driving our progress, there wouldn’t be any cars, airplanes, internet, smartphones or flushing toilets.
+Without this method driving our progress, there wouldn’t be any cars, airplanes, internet, smartphones, or flushing toilets.
 We would still be living on the trees.
-Here’s how scientific method works with a simple example to show you use it all the time to solve your problems:
+Here’s how the scientific method works with a simple example to show you use it all the time to solve your problems:

 - Form a hypothesis.
 This is an educated guess that comes from the information you already know about the topic at hand.
 In the car example, you can make a hypothesis that your thermostat stopped working.
 Another hypothesis could involve the radiator and yet another one might be that the fan belt has broken.

 - Do an experiment.
 The only way you can prove that your hypothesis works are to verify it with a test.
 Here you should start with the easiest thing first.
 For example, you want to verify if your hypothesis about the broken fan belt is correct.
 Because it’s the easiest part to fix.
 The experiment is very simple – you replace it and see if your car still overheats.